carbon-language/carbon-lang/clang/docs/LibASTMatchers.rst

 processing.

 ``VariadicDynCastAllOfMatchers`` are callable classes that model variadic template functions in C++03.
-They take an aribtrary number of ``Matcher<Derived>`` and return a ``Matcher<Base>``.
+They take an arbitrary number of ``Matcher<Derived>`` and return a ``Matcher<Base>``.

 ``AST_MATCHER_P(Type, Name, ParamType, Param)``